VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -promscrape.maxScrapeSize size
     	The maximum size of scrape response in bytes to process from Prometheus targets.
-Bigger responses are rejected Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 16777216) -promscrape.openstackSDCheckInterval duration
+Bigger responses are rejected Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 16777216) -promscrape.noStaleMarkers
+    	Whether to disable seding Prometheus stale markers for metrics when scrape target disappears.
+This option may reduce memory usage if stale markers aren't needed for your setup.
+See also https://docs.victoriametrics.com/vmagent.html#stream-parsing-mode
+  -promscrape.openstackSDCheckInterval duration
     	Interval for checking for changes in openstack API server.
 This works only if openstack_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#openstack_sd_config for details (default 30s)
+  -promscrape.seriesLimitPerTarget int
+    	Optional limit on the number of unique time series a single scrape target can expose.
+See https://docs.victoriametrics.com/vmagent.html#cardinality-limiter for more info
   -promscrape.streamParse
     	Whether to enable stream parsing for metrics obtained from scrape targets.
 This may be useful for reducing memory usage when millions of metrics are exposed per each scrape target.
 It is posible to set 'stream_parse: true' individually per each 'scrape_config' section in '-promscrape.config' for fine grained control
   -promscrape.suppressDuplicateScrapeTargetErrors